About

 In enrolling for this program, students must accept the role they are assigned, attend the conferences and the virtual/in-person events, and turn in the assignments on time, as a preliminary condition for receiving the certificate of attendance/ to valid the exercise as an independent study course

-Stage 1 - Zoom Conferences by ZOOM from 12 pm to 2 pm EST/ 18.00 to 20.00 CET
+Stage 1 - January 20-March 4: Zoom Conferences from 12 pm to 2 pm EST/ 18.00 to 20.00 CET

-WHAT IS the PROGRAM for STAGE 3?
+WHAT IS the PROGRAM during STAGE 3?

 -